rissom/unidaplan/README.md

 > factory = "org.apache.commons.dbcp.BasicDataSourceFactory"

+You will also need to create a directory "/mnt/data-store" which is writable by the tomcat processowner for storing files.

 ##Changing the password

 The first and only user is called ***admin*** and has the password ***admin***.